hariansh-singh/Movie-Recommendation-System-App/README.md

 ## Usage

 Once the application is running, you can access the Movie Recommendation System through your web browser.
-Simply navigate to `http://localhost:5000` and you will be able to search for movies, rate them, and receive personalized recommendations.
+Simply navigate to `http://localhost:5000` and you will be able to search for movies and receive personalized recommendations.

 ## Contributing